netlify-templates/victor-hugo/site/content/_index.md

   image: /assets/uploads/charter-launch-2.jpg
 whatIs:
   body: >-
-    The Manchester Homelessness Partnership formed to work together towards the aims and values of the Manchester Homelessness Charter.
+    The Manchester Homelessness Partnership (MHP) is a network of organisations which formed to work together towards the aims and values of the Manchester Homelessness Charter.
+Our goal is to end homelessness in all its forms in Manchester.

-    Launched in May 2016, the charter unites many people with personal experience of homelessness with organisations from different sectors, to co-produce solutions together.
-Over 100 people with lived experience have been involved so far, many of whom were involved in co-writing the charter.
+    The charter was launched in May 2016.
+It united many people with personal experience of homelessness with organisations from different sectors, to co-produce solutions together.
+Over 100 people with lived experience have been involved in the Partnership, many of whom co-wrote the charter.

+    Nearly all of our work is done voluntarily but in April 2018 we welcomed two full time roles to support the MHP and promote the values of the charter.
   heading: What is the Manchester Homelessness Partnership?
 whosInvolved:
   body: >-
-    Barnabus; Booth Centre, Coffee4Craig; Cornerstone, Centrepoint North, DePaul; Inspiring Change Manchester; Lifeshare; MASH; Mustard Tree; On The Out; Reach Out To Community; Shelter; The Men's Room.
+    Albert Kennedy Trust; Barnabus; Big Change MCR; Boaz Trust; Booth Centre, Coffee4Craig; Cornerstone, Centrepoint North, DePaul; Greater Together Manchester; Inspiring Change Manchester; Justlife; Lifeshare; MASH; Mustard Tree; On The Out; Reach Out To The Community; Shelter; The Men's Room; Urban Village Medical Practice...

+    Department for Work and Pensions; Greater Manchester Combined Authority, Greater Manchester Police; Manchester City Council; NHS; Univeristies...

+    Allied London; CityCo.; The Cooperative; Enterprise Holdings; Laing O'Rourke; Lendlease; Lloyds Bank; McLaren Construction; Network Rail; Space Zero; Uber; Vallance Dental Centre...

     And many more local organisations and individuals!
-  heading: Who's Involved?
+  heading: Who's involved?
   subHeading: >-
-    The Manchester Homelessness Partnership currently works in partnership with the following organisations:
+    The Manchester Homelessness Partnership currently works with the following
+    organisations:
 getInvolved:
-  body: 'There are a number of ways in which you can get involved:'
+  body: 'There are many ways in which you can become part of the Partnership:'
-  heading: How to Get Involved
+  heading: 'How to get involved:'
 howDoesItWork:
   body: >-
     At the heart of the Partnership are the [actions